Strengthening markets at home by selling more products abroad.

 The CWT member must deliver the product within the period specified with the bid.
 Only after CWT receives documents proving that the product has been shipped and delivered to the specified market is export assistance paid to the exporter.

-2017 CWT Export Assistance Operating Procedures Effective 01012017 The Export Assistance Operating Procedures Application.
+2018 CWT Export Assistance Operating Procedures.
+Rev 4182018 The Export Assistance Operating Procedures.

 Form – 2017 CWT Export Assistance Application The Export Assistance application.